AdobeDocs/campaign-standard.en/help/channels/using/transactional-push-notifications.md

 "Hello Jane Green, boarding has just started!
 Please proceed to Gate B18."

-## Transactional push notifications targeting a profile
+## Transactional push notifications targeting a profile {#transactional-push-notifications-targeting-a-profile}

 You can send a transactional push notification to the Adobe Campaign profiles who have subscribed to your mobile application.
 This delivery can contain [personalization](../../designing/using/inserting-a-personalization-field.md) fields, such as the recipient's first name.